rackerlabs/technical-blog/_posts/2020-04-28-bringing-the-cloud-to-the-edge.md

 As a result, for a decade, we’ve increasingly been pushing computing power out to the cloud.
-At the same time,  we’re pushing in the opposite direction&mdashsending computing power to the local extremities of our networks ... to the edge.
+At the same time,  we’re pushing in the opposite direction&mdash;sending computing power to the local extremities of our networks&mdash;to the edge.

 Use the Feedback tab to make any comments or ask questions.
 You can also [chat now](https://www.rackspace.com/#chat) to start the conversation.